bishnupada-sahoo-76/Band-Name-Generator-/README.md

 # Band Name Generator
-A fully functional Band Name Generator for any band
+A fully functional Band Name Generator for any band.

 # Steps
 - Make the get route work and render the solution.ejs file.